Once-a-week nightmare: US mass killings on a record pace

 LOS ANGELES (AP) — The U.S. is setting a record pace for mass killings in 2023, replaying the horror on a loop roughly once a week so far this year.

 The carnage has taken 88 lives in 17 mass killings over 111 days.
 Each time, the killers wielded firearms.
+Only 2009 was marked by as many such tragedies in the same period of time.

 Children at a Nashville grade school, gunned down on an ordinary Monday.
 Farmworkers in Northern California, sprayed with bullets over a workplace grudge.
 Dancers at a ballroom outside Los Angeles, massacred as they celebrated the Lunar New Year.